caloni/journal/content/posts/hacker-rank-arrays/index.md

 }
 ```

 The logic is to swap from left to right, leveraging the end part of the vector to making the swaps.
 The rightmost point is called next and begins in the middle point.
 The leftmost point is the first point.
 When the next point reaches the end it go back to the middle point again, because the last element was moved already and the middle now contains the original first elements that was swaped.
-If, however, the leftmost point reaches the middle point before the next point reaches the end, the middle point changes to the next point.
+If, however, the leftmost point reaches the middle point before the next point reaches the end, the middle point changes to the next point, what means the point where first and middle meet is changing to the next point, making the first to chase the middle point until all rightmost elements be exchanged with it, using the next as a moving buffer.
 The same logic is repeated until first and next point meet.

 {{< image src="std_rotate.jpg" >}}